-Revenue from a part of sales of automotive, appliance, commercial and industrial products and from a part of sales of machinery is recognized under the percentage-of-completion method.
+Revenue from sales of certain automotive, appliance, commercial and industrial products and from sales of certain machinery under construction contracts is recognized under the percentage-of-completion method at the end of the reporting period if the outcome of construction contracts can be estimated reliably.
+The stage of completion is measured by the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs.
 When the outcome of the transaction involving the rendering of services cannot be estimated reliably, revenue is recognized only to the extent of the expenses recognized that are recoverable.
 Expected loss on construction contracts is immediately recognized as an expense.